 A supervised experience performed in a professional environment representing a student's major discipline.
+Students receive satisfactory/unsatisfactory grades.

 ENG 5091 - English Honors Research (1-2)

 A research project within the major.
 Supervised by a faculty mentor and evaluated by a committee of three faculty members.
 The course is repeatable for up to four (4) hours of credit.